tabmiles/Learning-Ruby/PLP2-Install_HelloWorld.md

+# This file goes over the installation and running of Ruby code.
+Please see dataTypes.rb for code about data types.

 # Installation
 First, download Virtual Studio Code (VSCode) by going to https://code.visualstudio.com/Download and downloading for your OS (I used Windows).
 Next, in VSCode go to "extentions" or hit CTRL + Shift + X. Search “ruby” by Peng Lv and download it.
 Next, in extentions search "code runner" by Jun Han and download it.
 This will let you write and run code within VSCode.